 Overall, if your band sounds great in the room, then you will sound good on tape, even if your mics are not placed ideally.
 Use as much trial and error as your time (and your band’s patience) allows.
-As the Sugar Ray studio and OneMic recordings attest, two or even one microphones can make for a stellar recording.
-And if you find yourself scratching your head about how to process the raw recordings to make them sound pro, don’t be afraid to reach out to a professional mixing or mastering service.
-They can be more affordable than you think, and a great way to sharpen your own skills!
+As the Sugar Ray studio and OneMic recordings attest, two or even one microphone can make for a stellar recording.

 Recording in a Live Venue with Two Microphones